Return icon

 Car and Driver magazine cover story - April 1969

-Following it's introduction in 1969, the Ikenga MKll was featured in many publications and in a motion picture by Malcolm Hart and Michael Margets.
-It was first exhibited in the Banking Hall of Harrod's in London, during the week of the British Motor Show at Earl's Court, and attracted thousands of auto enthusiasts who were excited to see this innovative British/American high performance motorcar.
-Roger Nathan, the noted formula two designer/engineer/driver, was key to the success of the MKll and MKlll project.
+It was debuted in the Banking Hall of Harrod's in London, during the week of the British Motor Show at Earl's Court, and attracted thousands of auto enthusiasts who were excited to see this new innovative British/American high performance motorcar.
+Roger Nathan, the noted formula two designer/engineer/driver, was key to the success of the MK ll and MK lll project as were lots of innovators on the London scene.